-The What a Beautiful Steampunk series (so far comprised of Souten no Celenaria, Seiken no Inganock, Shikkoku no Sharnoth, Hikari no Valusia, and Shiei no Sona-nyl) is, in my opinion, a triumph in story-telling, a fantastic example of eroge as a medium, and Liar-soft’s pièce de résistance.
-However, its stylish prose, layered and morally-complex characters, and its signature way of combining and reworking famous historical and literary characters make it a daunting series for any beginner to start with.
+The What a Beautiful Steampunk series (so far comprised of Souten no Celenaria, Seiken no Inganock, Shikkoku no Sharnoth, Hikari no Valusia, and Shiei no Sona-nyl) is undoubtedly Liar-soft’s pièce de résistance.
+However, its stylish prose, complex characters, and its signature way of combining and reworking famous historical and literary characters make it a daunting series for any beginner to start with.
 One must read through each installment, then their respective webnovel epilogues, fandisks, drama CDs, and other such supplementary materials in order to learn more about its fantastic and unique world.
 It’s a very large investment of time and for those not fluent, its confusing terminology and the language barrier further complicates things.
-Although, fortunately, it may not stay that way for long.

 So, for simplicity’s sake, I have begun compiling a glossary of terms and people (not the main cast, those who are only peripherally important), along with a reccommended reading list to supply additional background information for each title in the What A Beautiful Steampunk series.

 1914: A rumored date of apocalypse, a year when the world is to fall into destruction, terror, and despair.
 An unchangeable fact of history.

 Doctors: Society surgeons who perform Engine Human operations.

 Engine Machine: Steam-powered mechanical devices, they can range from automobiles, telephones, and water heaters, to military weapons.